Crochet Care

 2. Use the TJC Mesh Laundry Bag: Pop your crochet piece into the mesh bag we provided and zip it up.
 This helps protect it from snags and keeps it safe during the wash.

-3. Choose Your Wash Settings: Cold water is your friend here!
-The delicate cycle is ideal, but your crochet won’t be harmed by other settings either—no worries!
+3. Choose Your Wash Settings: Cold water is your friend here.
+The delicate cycle is ideal, but your crochet won't be harmed by other settings either.

-4. After Washing: When the wash is done, remove your crochet from the mesh bag if you’re air drying flat.
-If you're using the dryer, just toss it in with the bag to the next step.
+4. After Washing: Remove your crochet from the mesh bag if you're air drying flat.
+If using the dryer, toss it in with the bag and move to the next step.

-For those who need a faster drying method, follow these steps:
+For a faster drying method, follow these steps.

 2. Fuzzies?
 No Problem!
-If your crochet piece gets some fuzz after drying, don’t worry!
-Fuzzies are completely natural, especially with daily wear or after washing and drying.
-Simply grab some scissors or a lint shaver to smooth them out and keep your piece looking fresh.
-If, after washing, you're unsatisfied with your item or the fuzzies persist, reach out to us directly.
-We’re happy to guide you through the process of removing them, or, at the best, we’ll provide a replacement if necessary.
-Your satisfaction is our priority!
+If your piece gets some fuzz after drying, don't worry - fuzzies are completely natural, especially with daily wear or after washing.
+Use scissors or a lint shaver to smooth them out.
+If you're still unsatisfied, reach out to us directly and we'll guide you through it or provide a replacement if necessary.

 Lay your crochet flat on a towel or hang it in a well-ventilated area to dry naturally.
-It works wonders!
+This is the gentlest method and works wonders for maintaining the shape of your piece long-term.

 Hand washing is a great option for those who prefer a gentler approach.

 1. Cool Water, Please!
 Fill a sink, basin, or tub with cool water and add mild detergent.
-Avoid hot water or harsh chemicals like bleach—your crochet deserves better than that!
+Avoid hot water or harsh chemicals like bleach.

 2. Gently Clean: Let your crochet soak for 15–30 minutes.
 Gently rub the soapy water into the yarn with your fingers, focusing on spots that need extra attention.

 3. Rinse & Repeat: Rinse with cool water until the soap is gone.
-Don’t twist or wring out—simply press out the excess water gently.
+Don't twist or wring - simply press out the excess water gently.

 4. Dry It Right: Lay your crochet flat on a towel and roll it up to absorb moisture, then lay it flat to finish drying.
 You can also hang it if you prefer.